nesanter/recipes/md/cinn-roll.md

 ## Instructions

  1. Warm milk.
 Dissolve in yeast and sugar.
+Melt butter.
  2. In mixing bowl, combine flour and salt.
  3. Using paddle attachment, add milk mixture then melted butter then eggs.
 Form dough.
  4. Knead until smooth.